Cook County Assessor

 Feel free to contact the Data Department with any questions or suggestions about the data here – or if you'd like to share how you've used it!

 A dataset containing the entire universe of parcels in Cook County dating back to 1999.
-This data includes a wealth of spatial data, such as the census geographies a given parcel falls within and proximity to the nearest L station is.
+This data includes a wealth of spatial data, such as the census geographies and tax districts for a given parcel.
+The main purpose of the current iteration of this dataset is to allow users to retrieve all parcels within geographic and temporal limits of their choosing.
 A typical use case for this spatial data might be to join it with property characteristics data (see below) for estimating its value, or to join it with sales to analyze sales trends within or across a number of possible geographies.
-Spatial characteristic data, unlike physical parcel characteristics, is largely only available back to 2013, so the department has filled these fields back to 1999 using the oldest available data.
+Spatial characteristic data, unlike physical parcel characteristics, is largely only available back to 2013, so the Data Department has filled these fields back to 1999 using the oldest available data.

 Characteristics for Assessor regression-class improvements used in the Automated Valuation Model (AVM).
 This dataset, unlike the rest, is improvement-level rather than parcel-level; 'improvements' is assessment parlance for buildings.
 A single parcel with multiple buildings in 2021 – think a coach house in the back of a single-family home – will have two rows for 2021, containing the physical characteristics for both the main house and the coach house.
 Rows are thus unique by PIN, year, and card (improvement).

 Characteristics for condominium units used in the condominium Automated Valuation Model (AVM).
 Individual condo units are associated with a 14-digit parcel identification number (PIN), and share the first 10 digits of this PIN within a building.
 The Assessor’s Office currently has a sparse (but growing) set of physical characteristics for condos.
 The characteristics in this dataset primarily relate to the entire condo building or are indicators as to whether a unit should be valued as a living or parking space.